Finding Pain Relief for Your Varicose Veins

 - Get Moving.
 Much like elevation, exercise gets the blood flowing in the right direction.
 Exercise doesn’t mean an hour-long strenuous workout.
 Simply walking or flexing your ankles as you sit or stand strengthens the calf muscles that support the veins as they work to pump blood to the heart.

 - Drink Water.
 When our muscles don’t get enough hydration, they don’t receive the blood they need to function and, therefore, cannot support the veins.
 Drinking plenty of water daily aids circulation and maintains blood flow.
 Just be sure to avoid dehydrating liquids like alcohol that dilate the veins and increase their workload.

 - Avoid Hot Temperatures.
 You may notice your symptoms become more bothersome during the warm weather months.
 That’s because hot temperatures dilate the veins as the body loses water, which places an extra burden on veins from increased blood flow.
 To reduce pain, avoid intense midday sunlight and hot tubs, and bathe your legs in cold water to tighten up the veins and reduce swelling.

 - Wear Compression Stockings.
 These tight elastic garments compress the legs veins and provide additional support to push the blood upward.
-Available in both drugstores and by prescription, compression stockings should be slipped on the first thing in the morning and worn all day to keep swelling at a minimum.
+Available in both drugstores and by prescription at the CVR Compression Stocking Store, compression stockings should be slipped on the first thing in the morning and worn all day to keep swelling at a minimum.

 Is it Time to Treat Your Painful Varicose Veins?